d-guo/danielguo.dev/_blogposts/archive/a-formal-approach-to-propositional-logic.md

 ---
-title: A Formal Approach to Propositional Logic [archived]
+title: A Formal Approach to Propositional Logic
 author: Daniel Guo
 excerpt: A formal recursive construction of languages in propositional logic.
 posted: Dec.
 24 2019